Snack-o-Mation/snack-o-mation-gui/README.md

 # Snack-o-Mation TecDay Module

-This folder contains the graphical user interface for the Snack-o-Mation automation module developed by ABB Corporate Research Switzerland for the [SATW TecDays](https://mint.satw.ch/de/tecdays).
+This folder contains the graphical user interface for the Snack-o-Mation automation module developed by [ABB](https://www.abb.com) Corporate Research Switzerland for the [SATW TecDays](https://mint.satw.ch/de/tecdays).
+This work has also been presented at the [IoT Teaching Workshop](https://blogs.uni-bremen.de/teachingiot/) at [EWSN 2025](https://www.ewsn25.cs.kuleuven.be/) in Leuven, Belgium.
+You can download our research paper [here](https://blogs.uni-bremen.de/teachingiot/files/teach-iot25-final14.pdf).

 ## License
 * This project is licensed under the terms of the MIT license (see LICENSE.txt).